 Does heart disease run in your family?
 I bet that most of us can think of at least one older relative who died from heart disease.
 It is the number one cause of death worldwide…

 Coronary artery disease is what most people think of as heart disease.
 It’s a huge topic and one that is vaguely understood by most people (and often poorly explained by doctors).

 I’m going to dive in and explain the recent research on coronary artery disease.
 I’ll cover how your genetic variants influence your risk for coronary artery disease and then give multiple solutions.
 If you have heart disease, I encourage you to read the research studies, talk with your cardiologist, and make informed decisions on what is the best path for you.

 Research shows us that coronary artery disease is about 50-60% heritable.
-This means that genetics is important, but so are lifestyle factors.
-For some of us, a ‘heart healthy’ lifestyle is really important for preventing heart attacks and death.
+It means that genetics is important, but so are lifestyle factors.
+For some of us, a ‘heart-healthy’ lifestyle is really important for preventing heart attacks and death.

 Coronary Artery Disease (CAD): Genes, diet, lifestyle